4 Best Practices for the Registrar's Strategic Scheduling Roadmap

 Leverage Reporting and Analytics

 A distributed schedule is one of the most effective steps an institution can take to ensure students, particularly those that have jobs or care-taking responsibilities outside of school, are able to register for the classes they need to graduate.
 Data visualizations go a long way in validating that the class times assigned to sections are evenly allocated across departments and the institution as a whole, which help institutions better allocate resources and present students with options during registration.
-If you’re interested in learning more about the benefits of scheduling analytics, check out this article.

 Course scheduling can play an important role in overall institutional effectiveness.
 Sitting down to map out your scheduling goals, and building a process around these goals, should be the first step in any institution’s strategic scheduling roadmap.